E-xyza/zigler/guides/10-callbacks.md

 > ### on_load and resources {: .info}
 >
 > The beam nif guide says that resources must be initialized in the `load` callback.
 The `on_load`
 > callback must NOT initialize resources.
-This is performed in a function that will wrap your
+Resource initialization is performed in a function that
-> `on_load` callback.
+> will wrap your `on_load` callback.

 #### Example